What Exactly is a Receiving Line, and Do You Need One?

 Couples also take this time to make introductions as necessary, whether that means introducing your new spouse to your great aunt or your grandmother to your new in-laws.

-While this is a sweet and sentimental moment for many, the close contact of the line means that it is not the safest idea during the virus, so you may want to get creative in order to still preserve this lovely tradition.
+While this is a sweet and sentimental moment for many, the close contact of the line means that it is not the safest idea during the virus, so you may want to get creative in order to still preserve or forgo this lovely tradition all together.
 Here are five creative ideas if you do decide to go ahead with the receiving line.

 1. Mask It Up